Eysee3/WD-Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
 - What is the project?
-Headers and Footers
+Making of Static and Animated Headers and Footers
 - Whats the purpose?
 To see the capabilities of students in  creating headers and footers
 - What are key components?
+Various designs and animations for both headers and footers, having functioning buttons and search bars.
 - What technology used and how it is used?
-Html, Css, Javascript, Google Fonts
+Html & CSS

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Landing Page with Animations
+- Static and Animated Headers
+- Static and Animated Footers

 ### Technology
 <!-- TODO: List of Technology Used -->